-Prohibition's Proving Grounds
+Prohibition's Proving Ground

-Prohibition’s Proving Grounds examines the tumultuous dry years in this trans-border region through its thriving motorcar culture.
+Prohibition’s Proving Ground examines the tumultuous dry years in this trans-border region through its thriving motorcar culture.
 In the 1910s local automobile factories churned out affordable vehicles that put many Toledo-Detroit-Windsor corridor residents on wheels for the first time, just as a wave of prohibitionist sentiment swept the area.